What you are about to read is pretty graphic.

 Does that sound… familiar?

 If steak is your favorite meal, why didn’t you eat it for dinner last night?
-If you’re tired, why didn’t you turn your alarm off this morning and go back to sleep?
+And if you’re tired, why didn’t you turn your alarm off this morning and go back to sleep?
 If you’ve always wanted to scale the heights of Machu Picchu, why don’t you book your flight to Peru right now?
-If you realized you want to become a doctor, why haven’t you enrolled in medical school?
+And if you realized you want to become a doctor, why haven’t you enrolled in medical school?